 Overview: How NYC layers on top of UL 924 / NFPA 101

-NYC enforces national life-safety codes (UL 924, NFPA 101) and adds city-specific expectations for durability, visibility, and documentation.
-Start with the basics for signs and placement in NYC exit signs info, then apply the lighting rules here to ensure the egress path stays illuminated during outages.
+Across the U.S., UL 924 and NFPA 101 define the baseline for emergency lighting and exit signage.
+NYC emergency lighting requirements follow those national foundations but add city-level expectations for visibility, durability, and documentation.
+Start with signs and placement basics in the NYC Exit Sign Requirements (Pillar), then apply the lighting rules here to keep the egress path illuminated during outages.

 Coverage & visibility (doors, stairs, open areas)

-• Doors & decision points: Keep thresholds, hardware, and landings visible; avoid glare into occupants’ eyes.
+- Doors & decision points: Keep thresholds, hardware, and landings visible.
+If a corridor turns, aim heads to wash the corner—not occupants’ eyes.

 Runtime, power & testing (monthly / annual)